 Why The World Needs More Emotionally Healthy Pastors

-Healthy pastors build their spirits through prayer, studying the Word, partaking in communion, and seeking the Holy Spirit.
-But they also tend to their souls by developing self-awareness, processing past hurts, engaging in therapy, growing emotional intelligence, and focusing on relational maturity.
+Healthy pastors understand that it’s not one or the other, it’s both.
+They don’t just build their spirit; they tend to their soul.
+They pursue God through prayer, the Word, communion, and the presence of the Holy Spirit.
+But they also lean into the inner work, developing self-awareness, processing past wounds, engaging in therapy, growing in emotional intelligence, and committing to relational maturity.

 1. Emotionally Healthy Leaders Are Committed to Personal Growth, Not Just Numerical Growth